Fri Dec 10, 2010

 Thu Nov 18, 2010

-Shuvo Roy, PhD, an engineer and research scientist, is leading a U.S. project to build the world’s first bioartifical kidney to treat end stage renal disease.
+Shuvo Roy, PhD, an engineer and research scientist, is leading a U.S. project to build the world’s first bioartificial kidney to treat end stage renal disease.
 The goal is to surgically implant this coffee-cup-sized device in a human patient within 5 to 7 years.
 The bioartificial kidney both filters toxins from the blood and performs many of the metabolic functions of the healthy kidney.
 And, the bioartificial kidney requires no batteries or external pumps.

 Fri Nov 12, 2010

 Paul Ortiz de Montellano, PhD, is the newly appointed associate dean of research in the UCSF School of Pharmacy.
 The associate dean of research advises the UCSF School of Pharmacy dean and leaders on research trends, issues, and opportunities and represents the School's research agenda to the campus.
+Ortiz de Montellano is a professor in the School's Department of Pharmaceutical Chemistry.

 Thu Oct 14, 2010